cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 {% note danger Beware: Assertions That Change The Subject %}
 Some assertions modify the current subject unexpectedly.
 For example, the line `cy.get('a').should('have.attr', 'href', '/users')` modifies the subject from the `<a>` element to the string `"/users"`.
 This is because Cypress honors the return value of the assertion, and `have.attr` is a `Chai-jQuery` assertion that returns the matched string instead of the original subject.
 This can be surprising!

+**Note:** This behavior is actually going away in the next release: `0.20.0`.
+We'll update these docs once that change is in.

 Whenever you have failing assertions and don't understand why, click the line in the Cypress Command Log on the left side of the GUI.
 Cypress will print details to the browser console to help you troubleshoot what is going on.

 {% endnote %}

-If we wrote this assertion in the explicit form ("the long way"), it would look like this:
+If we wrote this assertion in the explicit form "the long way", it would look like this:

 ```js
 cy.get('tbody tr:first').should(function($tr) {